The Graffiti Trucks of Paris

-With a foreword by human geographer Dr. Oli Mould The Graffiti Trucks of Paris was published in 2017 and launched at The Photographers’ Gallery, London and the Urban Spree Gallery, Berlin.
+With a foreword by human geographer Dr. Oli Mould The Graffiti Trucks of Paris was published and launched at The Photographers’ Gallery, London and the Urban Spree Gallery, Berlin in 2017.

 Featured in Huck Magazine and HERO Magazine in 2017.